victorokonkwo/python_assessment/README.md

 ## Getting Started

-This is a step by step guide on setting up your the project application.
+This is a step by step guide on setting up the project application.

 ### Prerequisites